 What Is Missing?

 While MacKeeper offers a good set of functionality, I wouldn’t say it’s the best multifunctional tool I’ve ever seen for the Mac.
 Similar tools usually include Disk Permissions/Disk Repair features, hidden parameter settings and Automation features.
+I personally prefer Onyx for this.

 By using a combination of free tools, you can get the functionality of MacKeeper without the worry that comes with it.
 While I didn’t have any issues while using the trial version, I cannot ignore the fact that this software has caused problems for several of my customers in the past.
 If the software is meant to be as good as the professionals say, then ZeoBit needs to improve the reliability and iron out the problems people are experiencing.